Saturday, 10 February 2024

 Monitor lizard

-On the third day we left the lodge after breakfast and took the boat all the way back to Sandakan.
-The river gets really wide at the end, before merging into the sea.
-The trip took about two and a half hours and was really enjoyable and we still managed to spot some animals both sides of the river.
+On the third day, after breakfast, we left the lodge and took the boat back to Sandakan.
+The river widened significantly as it approached the sea.
+The trip lasted about two and a half hours and was highly enjoyable; we even managed to spot more animals along the way.

-After walking and learning about the beautiful Borneo rainforest we headed straight to the airport to leave the wilderness behind.
-We took a very short flight (being in the air for about 30 minutes) from Sandakan to Kota Kinabalu, the capital of the Sabah state.
-Although we only had about 24 hours in Kota Kinabalu, we liked the town very much - it is by the sea, has an old village where the houses are built on the sea, nice market, good restaurants.
-We stayed at the Mercure Kota Kinabalu, that was walking distance from several sights.
-The city seemed to be the gateway to either Mount Kinabalu hiking trips or snorkelling trips to the nearby islands.
-We did not have time to do any, but it just gives us a reason to return.
+Although we only had about 24 hours in Kota Kinabalu, we really enjoyed the town.
+It is by the sea, with an old village where houses are built over the water, a vibrant market, and good restaurants.
+We stayed at the Mercure Kota Kinabalu, conveniently within walking distance of several sights.
+The city seemed to be a gateway to outdoor adventures, including Mount Kinabalu hiking trips and snorkeling excursions to the nearby islands.
+We didn’t have time for either this visit, but it certainly gives us a reason to return.

 KK market